irmen/pyc64/README.md

 You'll need the [pillow](https://pillow.readthedocs.io) library because the program needs to do some charset bitmap conversions at startup for tkinter.

+You'll also need the [cbmcodecs](https://github.com/dj51d/cbmcodecs) library to handle translation of ASCII text to and from the C-64's PETSCII and screencode values.

 If you want to execute 6502 machine code or inspect the memory via a machine code monitor, you also need the [py65](https://github.com/mnaberez/py65) library.
+()This allows you to actually run a few simple "real" C64 programs!
+Some of them are included on the 'virtual disk' in this project)

 ## screenshots